Government schools to be closed till April

 Meanwhile, the Catholic Education Office of Colombo announced all private and international schools in Colombo will be closed from tomorrow (13).

 The Catholic Education Office of Colombo added that all private and international schools in Colombo will remain closed till 26 March.

+All Buddhist Dhama Schools (Daham Pasal) will also be closed till 26 April.

+Moreover, the Lecturers’ Professional Association has requested tuition masters island-wide not to conduct classes for two weeks from tomorrow (13), keeping with the government’s decision to temporarily close all government schools.
 (Colombo Gazette)